As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Improve Your Site Speed

-Based on the results of the Backlinko voice search study:
+In fact, based on the results of the Backlinko voice search study:

 PageSpeed appears to play a major role in voice search SEO.